bcgov/digital_marketplace/README.md

 ### `.env` File

-First, create a `.env` file and replace the placeholder values with your credentials.
-Refer to the [Environment Variables](#environment-variables) section below for further information.
+First, create a `.env` file and replace the placeholder values with your credentials (refer to the [Environment Variables](#environment-variables) section below for further information):

 ```bash
 cp sample.env .env